fhb04/fhb04/README.md

 - *All of these were made with Python*

 ### Where can I contact you?
 Glad you asked, you can contact me via Discord.
 My Discord account ID is 871131144626790420.
 Why am I putting the ID and not the name and tag?
-Well, I change my name and tag very often, so this is the easiest way for you to out.
+Well, I change my name and tag very often, so this is the easiest way for you to reach out to me.

 ### Can you help me with something?
 I am open to questions and can provide help on a project if possible.
 Please note that I am only experienced in the topics listed under "competencies."
 Regardless, still message me, even if it isn't there.
 Maybe I'll offer some advice or maybe I'll learn a thing or two myself.